goooleabc/bioR/auxiliary/readme_cygwin.md

 -----------------------
 * install the latest version of Cygwin.
 > + select the default base packages
-> + select your nice editor packages: mc, vim, lynx,R
+> + select your nice editor packages: mc, vim, lynx, R
 > + select git core paceages

 * Do not install the windows version of Git
-> + select the command mode to install, which can fit for Cygwin well.
+> + "select the command mode to install, which can fit for Cygwin well."
   The Git-1.8.1.2-preview20130201.exe is not good at fitting for Cygwin_NI-5.1.

 That's all.
 ---------------------------
 # git cmds
  # .26
 git clone url/repo.git myrepo
 git remote add origin url/repo.git
  # some modifications in origin
 git fetch origin
 git diff origin
 git log -p master..origin
 git merge origin